-Payroll is an important part of every business, which is why it is so crucial to have the necessary funds and know-how to solve payroll problems.
+Payroll is an essential part of every business, which is why it is so crucial to have the necessary funds and know-how to solve payroll problems.
+Almost every company will make a payroll mistake due to human error when running payroll.
+It’s important to ask how do you avoid payroll errors?
+If you can’t afford to establish payroll departments or perhaps investing in payroll software, you might consider a payroll service provider.

-Unfortunately, the payroll process can be a headache for many companies, causing critical and costly problems.
-Check out some of these common payroll problems and related tips to help you improve the payroll process for your business.
+Unfortunately, the payroll process can be a headache for many companies, causing critical and costly problems even if you only pay minimum wage.
+From regulatory changes to labor laws, it’s hard to keep up with all the local, state, and federal laws.
+We want to know what challenges payroll professionals encounter during the payroll process.
+Check out some of these common payroll mistakes and related tips to help you improve the payroll process for your business.
+Here are the top 5 common payroll issues.

 Problem #1: Classifying Workers Incorrectly

+Every company must be careful about misclassified employees.
 A business may be made up of different classifications of employees, including part-time and full-time.
-There may also be employees who work only as needed, who stay for a temporary period of time or work as freelance employees or independent contractors.
+There may also be employees who work as needed; there are exempt employees, employees who stay for a temporary period of time, or work as freelance employees or independent contractors.

-When figuring payroll, it is important to have each employee in the correct classification in order to deduct the right amount of taxes and allocate them accordingly.
-For example, an independently contracted employee is not required to pay taxes and social security when the paycheck is initially issued.
-This is an attractive option for many employers because it can simplify the process on their end.
+When figuring payroll, it is essential to have employee classifications to deduct the right amount of taxes and allocate them accordingly.
+For example, the nonexempt employee is different than the independently contracted employee who is not required to pay taxes and social security when the paycheck is initially issued.
+This option is an attractive option for many employers because it can simplify the process on their end.

 Unfortunately, if you misclassify a contracted employee, they may miss out on wages and compensation.
+Especially when it comes to overtime pay.
 Also, misclassification can result in the company paying both the employee and the employer’s share of taxes or back taxes, plus penalties and interest.

 Tip: You can avoid this problem by taking a few extra minutes to make sure you are correctly identifying each employee.
 If you are not sure where they belong, you can find more information in Publication 15-A from the IRS.